ash-project/ash_json_api/README.md

 * Logging should be routed through ash so it can be configured/customized
 * Set logger metadata when we parse the request
 * Errors should have about pages
+* Create the ability to dynamically create a resource in a test